eguneys/celeste-jumping/README.md

 `t_max` is the time to reach the maximum velocity, and `v_max` is the maximum velocity which are both tweakable parameters.
+These formulas are explained in [this SO article](https://stackoverflow.com/questions/667034/simple-physics-based-movement).

 We only updated the player's velocity we haven't actually moved the player.
 Because movement involves collision detection, we will see that next.